-The State Mail Service does not handle personal mail.
+The Mail Services Division does not handle personal mail.
 Any personal mail sent through the mailroom will not be delivered.

-The Mail Service hours in Carson City are 6 a.m. to 5 p.m. daily except Saturdays, Sundays or holidays.
-The Mail Service hours in Las Vegas are 7:30 a.m. to 5 p.m. daily except Saturdays, Sundays and holidays.
+The mailroom hours in Carson City are 6 a.m. to 5 p.m. daily except Saturdays, Sundays or holidays.
+The mailroom hours in Las Vegas are 7:30 a.m. to 5 p.m. daily except Saturdays, Sundays and holidays.

-All printing orders for envelopes, mailers, or forms must be reviewed by the Mail Service before printing to ensure the order meets postal regulations.
+All printing orders for envelopes, mailers, or forms must be reviewed by the Mail Services Division before printing to ensure the order meets postal regulations.

-State agencies using the Mail Service are billed each month with certain large accounts billed in advance for postage.
-Claims for mail service are expected to be submitted before the 10th of each month.
+State agencies using services provided by the Mail Services Division are billed each month with certain large accounts billed in advance for postage.
+Claims are expected to be submitted before the 10th of each month.
 Agency charges are made for postage, salaries of mailroom personnel and operating expenses.
 An agency's share of the latter expenses will be determined by the dollar volume of postage used.
 Any question on billings should be directed to Department of Administration, Administrative Services Division.